derailed-dash/Advent-of-Code/docs/python/reusable_code.md

 def setup_file_logging(a_logger: logging.Logger, folder: str|Path=""):
     """ Add a FileHandler to the specified logger.
 File name is based on the logger name.
+    In calling code, we can add a line like this: td.setup_file_logging(logger, locations.output_dir)

     Args:
         a_logger (Logger): The existing logger